zopefoundation/z3c.table/src/z3c/table/README.txt

   >>> getWeight(None)
   0

 Try to call a simple table and call renderBatch which should return an empty
 string:

-  >>> simpleTable = table.Table(container, request)
+  >>> simpleTable = table.Table(folder, request)
   >>> simpleTable.renderBatch()
   u''